Certificación del modelo de prevención de delitos y evaluación de tercero independiente (Ley 20.393), Anguita Osorio

 DOJ methodology is already reflected in Chilean jurisprudence and regulatory practice

-Antitrust - Supermarkets
+Successful Case: Antitrust - Supermarkets

 In the supermarket collusion case, TDLC applied a fine reduction to Walmart, recognizing that its compliance program was 'comparatively very superior' and represented 'a very relevant advance'.

-A demonstrable investment in a robust and operational program has tangible benefits, being recognized by Chilean authorities.
+Lesson: A demonstrable investment in a robust and operational program has tangible benefits, being recognized by Chilean authorities.

-Corruption - Corpesca Case
+Ineffective Program: Corruption - Corpesca Case

 First legal entity convicted in oral trial in Chile.
 Despite having a CPM, the court qualified it as ineffective due to 'serious organizational defect'.
 The Prevention Officer had no autonomy to supervise senior management.

-The mere existence of manuals and nominal officer is irrelevant without genuine compliance culture and commitment from the highest level.
+Lesson: The mere existence of manuals and nominal officer is irrelevant without genuine compliance culture and commitment from the highest level.

 Frequently asked questions

-Is certification mandatory?
+Is it mandatory?

-Who can certify?
+Who can perform the evaluation?

-What is evaluated during certification?
+What is evaluated?

 The evaluation covers four axes: autonomy and resources of the prevention officer; consistency between the documented model and effective operations; coverage of the model against the applicable predicate-offense catalogue (including those incorporated by Law 21.595); and traceability of monitoring, training and reporting channels.